CLI reference¶

 Lint

-and templates/ for <TOKEN> patterns.
+and mcp configs for <TOKEN> patterns.
 Compares with the token

 catalog in PROJECT_VARIABLES.md.